CS2212-2012-G2/SurvivorPool-doc/Asn4/source/client.rst

 Possible Errors When Logging in
 ================================
-**SD card not inserted**: Make sure you have an SD card inserted into the device.
+:SD card not inserted: Make sure you have an SD card inserted into the device.
     Refer to the owner's manual of your device for more information.

-**File not found**: The admin may have not uploaded the file onto your sd card or is not in the right place.
+:File not found: The admin may have not uploaded the file onto your sd card or
+    is not in the right place.
 The file in the sdcard should be at *res/data/GameData.dat*

-**Season not started**: The admin has not yet started the season.
-The client can only be used when a season has been started.
+:Season not started: The admin has not yet started the season.
+The client can
+    only be used when a season has been started.

-**Invalid User id**: The user id was not found or was incorrect.
-Ask the administrator for your user id.
+:Invalid User id: The user id was not found or was incorrect.
+Ask the
+    administrator for your user id.

 Main Screen
 ~~~~~~~~~~~~